krazyjakee/nodot/README.md

 - MultiplayerMenu - A menu for multiplayer options
 - MultiplayerServerBrowser - A menu for a multiplayer server browser
 - MultiplayerLobbyMenu - A menu for multiplayer lobbies
+- PauseMenu - A pause menu with basic options

 #### Interfaces

-- PauseMenu - A pause menu with basic options
 - Inventory - An interface for inventory management
 - TechTree - An interface for a tech tree
 - QuestLog - An interface for a quest log
 - QuestProgress - An interface for quest progress
 - Chat - A simple interface for multiplayer chat
 - MiniMap - A simple interface for a mini map

-### Scene Management

-- SceneLoader - A node to manage scene loading
 - LoadingScreen - A loading screen for scenes

-### Networking

-- NetworkManager - A simple network manager for multiplayer games

 ### Characters